Community Disaster Planning

 Vermont Community Emergency Response Teams (CERT) are formed by local Citizen Corps Councils.
 CERT members are trained to be better prepared to take care of themselves, family, friends, and neighbors in the event of a disaster until Emergency Responders arrive.

-Vermont Emergency Response Volunteers (VERV) are volunteers trained by the Vt.
+Vermont’s Medical Reserve Corps (MRC) units are community-based groups of volunteers trained by the Vt.
 Department of Health to work alongside local district health offices and regional and statewide volunteer organizations in the event of a disaster or public health emergency.